 OCSE recently published a list of the numerous services we offer to state and tribal child support programs.
 The menu of training and technical assistance services is only helpful if there are OCSE resources available to provide them.
 To strengthen our ability to respond to requests, we’ve been preparing new trainers for several subject areas.
-In the October 2019 OCSE Child Support Report newsletter, we feature several articles on domestic violence training, protocols, and partnerships.
+In the October 2019 OCSE Child Support Report newsletter (PDF), we feature several articles on domestic violence training, protocols, and partnerships.
 This is a growing area of interest across the child support community, and we are preparing to meet that growth with additional resources.

 Also in the Oct.
 2019 issue, we feature employment services for noncustodial parents, and as we roll out a new technical assistance toolkit, we will also be expanding our subject matter expertise to support its deployment.
 Other specialized areas we’ve focused on to expand knowledge within OCSE are federal reporting, performance, and incentives; tribal programs; data analysis; and partnership facilitation.
 States and tribes have an assigned regional program specialist in OCSE who remains the primary contact for day-to-day operations and the main resource for training and technical assistance services.

 Unforeseen continuity gaps

 A breadth of skill and talent also helps us prepare for the unexpected.
 We plan for natural disasters and for our structures and systems to maintain continuous operations.
 What about our human capital?
 Not every team has the resources to staff more than one person to a task.
 But to ensure key roles have a ready substitute when the unexpected happens, I encourage every team to develop members who can step in with the knowledge, skills, and relationship when the "go-to" person cannot.

 Adopt a sports strategy

 How do you deepen the bench within your team?
 Here are some practical planning steps to consider: